Current validation practice undermines surgical AI development: Methods

-We further used the data and task setup of the CholecTriplet challenge \cite{nwoye2023cholectriplet2021}, which is based on 45 laparoscopic cholecystectomy videos (CholecT45).
-The task involves recognition of surgical action triplets, with annotations for 100 triplet classes, each defined by a combination of instrument, verb, and target.
-For our experiments, we used a Swin-Base Transformer trained using multitask learning, incorporating information on the instrument, verb, and target and soft-labels generated using a multi-teacher approach \cite{yamlahi2023self}.
+We further used the CholecTriplet challenge data \cite{nwoye2023cholectriplet2021}, which is based on 45 laparoscopic cholecystectomy videos (CholecT45).
+The task involves recognition of surgical action triplets, with annotations for 100 triplet classes, combining instrument, verb, and target.
+For our experiments, we used a Swin-Base Transformer trained using multitask learning, incorporating instrument, verb, and target and soft-labels generated using a multi-teacher approach \cite{yamlahi2023self}.
 Model validation was performed using 5-fold cross-validation, following the official CholecT45 setup.

+In addition, we used the first version of the recent HeiCo-FOCUS benchmark \cite{Heicofocus} for long-context surgical video understanding, comprising 30 colorectal surgical procedures.
+HeiCo-FOCUS contains multiple validation tracks targeting different long-context reasoning capabilities.
+For this work, we restricted the analysis to the temporal grounding, in which models are required to identify the temporal location of events within surgical videos.
+The ‘Segment’ track, comprising 377 question-answer pairs, contains tasks on short-term understanding within video segments of up to 5 minutes, whereas the ‘Procedure’ track, comprising 32 question-answer pairs, contains tasks on long-context understanding over complete surgical procedures of up to 296 minutes.